Communal Narcissism: Meaning, Signs And How To Spot It

 In a work team, volunteer organization, or any social group, communal narcissists can disrupt harmony:

-• Exploitation of Group Dynamics: They may take control of group projects or social activities to shine in the spotlight, often at the expense of others.
+• Exploitation of Group Dynamics: They dominate group projects or social activities to gain attention and recognition, frequently at the cost of others.

 • Power Dynamics: Their constant need for recognition can upset the balance of power, leading to feelings of distrust and hostility among group members.

-• Counterproductive Work Behaviors: Even if they appear to be a good team player, their actions—such as taking credit for others’ work or creating unnecessary conflict—can harm the overall group productivity.
+• Counterproductive Work Behaviors: Although they may seem to be an effective team player, behaviors such as claiming credit for others’ work or fostering unnecessary conflict can negatively impact the overall productivity of the group.

 Dealing with Communal Narcissists: Strategies and Tips